Login Sign in

 What are Cat Anal Glands?

-Cat anal glands are the two small sacs located near the anus on a cat butt — right around four o’clock and eight o’clock if you imagine your cat’s anus as the center of a clock.
-These glands, also called anal sacs, store smelly, brown fluid created by the sweat-like glandular cells lining the sacs.
+Cat anal glands are the two small sacs located near a cat butt on either side of the anus.
+One sits right around four o’clock and the other at eight o’clock if you imagine your cat’s anus as the center of a clock.
+These glands, also called cat anal sacs, store smelly, brown fluid created by the sweat-like glandular cells lining the sacs.

 This fluid works as a chemical scent marker, much like a skunk’s spray.
-Cats use it to mark their territory, identify what cats are where, and even warn or defend against predators.
+Cats use it to mark their territory, identify what cats are where, and even warn against predators.

 Cats who are defecating normally will naturally express their own anal sacs.
-Cats rarely need assistance with expression of anal glands, but if something is wrong, they may need help temporarily.
+Cats rarely need help with expression of anal glands, but if something is wrong, they may need intervention.

 What Causes Cat Anal Gland Problems?

-Anal gland issues in cats are very rare, affecting only 0.4 percent of cats.
-(1) However, there are several very common conditions that can cause anal gland problems to develop.
+Cat anal gland issues in cats are very rare, affecting only 0.4 percent of cats.
+However, there are several common conditions that can cause feline anal gland problems.
 These include:

 Types of Anal Gland Disorders in Cats